Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Introduction

 \section{Introduction}

-Open-ended medical visual question answering (VQA) emulates how healthcare professionals integrate information from multiple modalities to support diagnostic reasoning.
-Unlike multiple-choice tasks, open-ended formats require responses that are not only accurate but also explanatory, reflecting the complexity of clinical decision-making.
-Recent advances in vision-language models (VLMs), such as GPT-4o~\cite{achiam2023gpt}, InternVL3~\cite{zhu2025internvl3}, and Qwen2.5-VL~\cite{bai2025qwen2}, have significantly improved multimodal reasoning.
-However, most medical VQA systems still rely on supervised fine-tuning (SFT), which trains models to mimic reference answers.
-This approach faces two major challenges: it depends on costly expert annotations and often leads to shallow pattern matching rather than genuine semantic understanding—limitations that are especially problematic in clinical contexts, where linguistic variability and precision are crucial.
+Open-ended medical visual question answering (VQA) mimics how clinicians integrate multimodal information for complex, high-stakes, and real-world diagnostic reasoning.
+Unlike multiple-choice tasks, it demands highly demanding responses that are both accurate and explanatory, reflecting real clinical complexity.
+Although recent vision-language models (VLMs) such as GPT-4o~\cite{achiam2023gpt}, InternVL3~\cite{zhu2025internvl3}, and Qwen2.5-VL~\cite{bai2025qwen2} have advanced multimodal reasoning, most medical VQA systems still rely on supervised fine-tuning (SFT), which depends on costly expert annotations and often encourages shallow pattern imitation instead of genuine semantic understanding—limitations that are particularly critical in clinical settings.

 Reinforcement learning (RL), particularly reinforcement fine-tuning (RFT) with rule-based reward functions, has emerged as a promising alternative to conventional supervised approaches~\cite{guo2025deepseek,team2025qwq,wang2025visualprm}.
 By explicitly guiding the optimization process through reward signals, RFT enhances the reasoning and generalization capabilities of vision-language models while simultaneously reducing reliance on expensive human supervision.
-Nevertheless, its application to open-ended medical VQA remains limited, due to the inherent difficulty of designing clinically meaningful and reliable rewards that can accurately reflect the quality of medical responses.
+As illustrated in Figure~\ref{fig:problem}(a) and Figure~\ref{fig:problem}(b) , open-ended medical VQA better reflects real-world clinical scenarios, where responses must be flexible, context-aware, and explanatory rather than restricted to fixed choices.
+However, vanilla RL frameworks are not inherently designed to handle open-ended responses, as they rely on discrete or well-defined reward structures.
+This limitation makes it challenging to design clinically meaningful and reliable reward functions that can accurately assess the quality of medical reasoning and expression.